.

 There was an expectant buzz, and then Franco introduced the cause, and then… me!
 I was waved to the front to say a few words, and my mouth went dry, but I managed it.
 And after deafening applause, it began…

 Money, running into tens, hundreds and thousands, flew across that warehouse.
-A pair of strappy Jimmy Choos from SS07 went for £900 within the first ten minutes.
+A pair of strappy Jimmy Choo shoes from SS07 sold for £900 within the first ten minutes.
 Scraps of silk, lace, satin and feathers exchanged hands like hotcakes.
 A few Japanese girls were in the audience battling for Chanel and Chloe, whom I thought might get ugly at one point.
 Thankfully, James had the sense to hire me some security guards when he was dishing out the employment for the day.

 And by 13.30, it was all over.
 The cash tin was counted, the cheques and credit card slips bundled, and after checking three times, the total for my designer goods at auction was….. £327,089!
 And no, I’m not kidding.
-Bear in mind that I have (had!)My collection has some pretty wealthy clients and some retro, authentic pieces; it is still pretty staggering!
+Bear in mind that I have (had!)My collection features some affluent clients and a selection of retro, authentic pieces; it’s still quite impressive!

 Enjoy St. Barnardo’s and SCOPE – two worthy causes.